wyvrtn/jospi/README.md

 ## Contributing

-Thanks for your interest in contributing to CheckStyle!
+Thanks for your interest in contributing to Jospi!
 Please see the [Contribution Guidelines](https://github.com/wyvrtn/jospi/blob/master/CONTRIBUTING.md) for information on how to contribute to the project.
 This includes creating issues, submitting pull requests, and setting up your development environment.